paneee/z2m_esp32/README.md

 # ESP32-H2-DevKitM-1 + Zigbee2MQTT
 This example show reading inputs and writing outputs for the ESP32-H2 processor connected to the zigbee network in the zigbee2MQTT application using custom clusters.
+Contains the source code for the processor and the converter code for zigbee2mqtt written in javascript.

 ## Supported Targets
   - ESP32-C6